The Relevant Experience Requirement

 You may include any other information that you believe is relevant, such as leadership experience, publications, multilingual capacity, or additional skills.

-It is anticipated that most applicants will be able to cover the relevant information in one to three pages.
+Successful applicants will be able to document all required, relevant information in one to three pages.